dasch-swiss/dsp-api/docs/05-internals/design/principles/feature-toggles.md

 - It should be possible to configure a toggle in `application.conf` so that its setting cannot be overridden per request.

+- The design of feature toggles should avoid ambiguity and try to prevent situations where clients might be surprised by unexpected functionality.
+It should be clear what will change when a client requests a particular toggle setting.
+Therefore, per-request settings should require the client to be explicit about what is being requested.

 ## Design

 ### Configuration